 Learn how to say the days of the week in English.
 Sunday, Monday, Tuesday, Wednesday, Thursday, Friday and Saturday are the days of the week.

 Today's word is "endeavor".
 This is a noun as well as a verb.
 As a noun, it means an effort or attempt to accomplish something.
 As a verb, it means to strive or attempt.

-Today's word is "hyperbole".
-This is a noun which means an exaggerated statement.
+Today's word is "posterity".
+This is a noun which means future generations collectively.

 Today's word is "despot".
 This is a noun which means a tyrant or someone who abuses his power.

 Today's word is "achieve".
 This is a verb which means to attain, accomplish, or obtain something successfully by effort.

 I think this tutorial will help many of you tackle the "r" and "w" sound.
 This video is best for people learning to reduce their accent or students learning English as a second language (ESL).